Build to Sell — Turn Your Invention into a Sellable Company

 Build to Sell is the most overlooked strategy

-Not every inventor or innovator dreams of becoming the next tech CEO.
+You have developed something that could become a real product.
+Your first instinct may be to build a full company and scale it over time.
+But that is not the only path — and often not the most efficient one.
+And not every inventor or innovator dreams of becoming the next tech CEO.
 Sometimes, the smartest move is to develop your invention just far enough to hand over the baton — with profit.
 That's the essence of the Build to Sell strategy.

-This approach overlaps with Sell an Idea.
+This approach overlaps partly with Sell an Idea.
 The key difference lies in how far you need to develop your idea before someone is willing to buy it.
 Some inventions, like the simple yet brilliant notch in a rusk, are easy to prototype in an afternoon — which also makes them vulnerable to copycats.
 Others, like pharmaceuticals, require years of effort, testing, capital, and protection — and often need an actual company around them to contain the IP, the team, and the risk.

 Core Insight: Two strategies, one goal